dannyaudian/Payroll-Indonesia/docs/defaults.md

 groups created by ERPNext, such as **"Assets - {abbr}"**, **"Liabilities - {abbr}"** and **"Expenses - {abbr}"**.
-If your Chart of Accounts uses localized names, adjust `parent_account_candidates_expense` and `parent_account_candidates_liability` in the settings to point to your actual top‑level expense and liability accounts.
+If your Chart of Accounts uses localized names, adjust `parent_account_candidates_expense` and `parent_account_candidates_liability` in **Payroll Indonesia Settings** to point to your actual top‑level expense and liability accounts.
+You can specify more than one name separated by commas or new lines.

 ## settings
 Miscellaneous behaviour flags such as `sync_to_defaults` and parent account candidates.
 Stored on **Payroll Indonesia Settings**.